hitmorecode/social_proof_section_master/README.md

 - Flexbox

-### What I learned

-I was struggling placing the background svg image on the page.
-The solution was very simple, change background-size from cover to contain.
-It took me awhile because I've never used background-size: contain, didn't even knew it existed.

 ### Useful resources

 - [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article which helped me getting started with flexbox.
 I'd recommend it to anyone still learning this concept.